carolineolagunju/tweeter/README.md

 It is built with a responsive design where, if a user shrinks down the page width to below 1024px, the layout switches from a two-column layout to a one-column layout.

-See screen-shots below for page layout on both destop and mobile as well as error messages for when tweet is empty or too long.
+See screen-shots below for page layout on both desktop and mobile as well as error messages for when tweet is empty or too long.

 ## Final Product
 !["screenshot of empty tweet"](/docs/Screenshot%202023-07-19%20101043.png)